bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter2 - Creation/2 - Getting Underway.md

 | 87 - 90 | Unprincipled mercenaries, earning blood money |
 | 91 - 100 | Roll twice; these groups are at odds |

 For now, focus on the crew as a whole.
-Later, you can personalize key individual crewmembers.
-See [page 22 for more on envisioning and managing a crew].
+Later, you can personalize key individual crewmembers. [[1 - Adevntures Among the Isles#COMMAND AND CREWS|See page 22]] for more on envisioning and managing a crew.

 > ### [skull] CURSED CREW
 > If you roll a curse for Crew Characteristics, take your result on that table and give them an eerie, supernatural, or dreadful aspect.
 Use the table below for inspiration.